Diplodocus carnegii by Josef Moravec. Original oil painting 28" x 21". (Framed).

 WEIGHT - 11 US tons.

-To obtain permission for educational and commercial usage of this image contact us: Dinosaur Corporation
+To obtain permission for commercial usage of this image contact us: Dinosaur Corporation

 © Copyright Dinosaur Corporation, USA.
 All rights reserved TM